Biography of Sister Linda Bevilacqua, OP, PhD

 After graduating magna cum laude from Barry in 1962 with a bachelor's degree in elementary education, she entered the Dominican Sisters of Adrian, Michigan, making final profession in 1968.
 Sister Linda taught first grade for five years and completed her master's degree in guidance and counseling at Siena Heights College (now University) in 1969.
 She then returned to Barry, her Alma Mater, as assistant dean of students, and was promoted to dean of student affairs in 1970, a position she held until 1978, when she left Barry to pursue doctoral studies.

 Sister Linda completed her PhD in higher education administration and leadership at Michigan State University in 1980.
 She returned to Barry in 1981 as director of alternative programs.
-The following year, Sister Linda became associate vice president for academic affairs and the first dean of Barry's School of Adult and Continuing Education, then and now Barry's largest school.
+The following year, Sister Linda became associate vice president for academic affairs and the first dean of Barry's School of Professional and Career Education, then and now Barry's largest school.
 There she led the creation and administration of degree programs for working adults at various sites throughout the state of Florida.